Cowes: Park and ride

-Cowes Park and Ride is a park and ride scheme on the Isle of Wight, featuring an 85-space car park and bus stop on the outskirts of Cowes in Somerton, on a former industrial site.
+Cowes Park and Ride is a park and ride scheme on the Isle of Wight, featuring an 85-space car park and bus stop on the outskirts of Cowes in Somerton.
 It is currently served by Southern Vectis buses on route 1 every 10 minutes during the day.
-From the park and ride, a £2.50 return journey is available to Cowes Pontoon for the Red Jet boat to Southampton.
+From the park and ride, a return journey is available to Cowes Pontoon for the Red Jet boat to Southampton.
 This is one of the few return journeys Southern Vectis offer.

 The park and ride scheme for Cowes was launched in 2004 as part of a joint venture between the Isle of Wight Council, Southern Vectis and Red Funnel.
 It was built on a former council depot on the Somerton Industrial Estate.
 The scheme went ahead largely due to losing a car park in Denmark Road for development, resulting in a lack of parking around Cowes.
-During the first few weeks of operation, before any Southern Vectis routes stopped at the park and ride, a temporary shuttle service was put in place, subsidised by Red Funnel, with a 15-minute frequency timed around morning and evening peaks.

 To begin with, the scheme suffered with a huge lack in the number of people using the service, receiving no passengers in its first few days of operation.

 Prior to the network revision by Southern Vectis in April 2006, the park and ride was served by routes 1, 2 and 3, with routes 2 and 3 running under the Route Rouge branding.
-All services to Cowes served the site, with buses using Three Gates Road to pass between the two current alternate routings, except route 1, which ran via the current park and ride branch but along Mill Hill road as opposed to Newport Road.

-After the network revision, routes 2 and 3 no longer served Cowes leaving only route 1 at an increased frequency of every 15 minutes to serve the site, taking passengers right to the entrance of the Red Jet terminal.
-Due to the higher frequency, buses no longer serve Three Gates Road to cross over the routings, so buses on the Round House leg do not serve the site.